FAQ

 Ways of Using PSPP

-PSPP can be used in several different ways, depending on the requirements, experience and preference of the user.
+PSPP can be used in several different modes, depending on the requirements, experience and preference of the user.

 Terminal Mode

 [ Image of PSPP in a terminal ] One way to use PSPP is from a terminal.
 This method avoids cluttering your screen with a lot of dialog boxes, menus and other windows.
 If you are familiar with the PSPP syntax, then this is the simplest way to use the program.
 If your terminal has cursor keys, they behave in PSPP in an intuitive manner.
 You can also use the HOST command to temporarily return to the shell at any time.
 Your session is logged to a file, so that you can review it later.
-PSPP is designed to handle very large volumes of data, without the user interface becoming unresponsive.
+PSPP is designed to handle very large volumes of data.
+Larger even than the virtual memory of the computer.

 Graphic User Interface

 [ Psppire screenshot ] Users familiar with other software may prefer the graphic user interface, which allows you to define data without needing to become familiar with the PSPP syntax.
+However, instead one must remember lots of menu and button click sequences.
 Data can be entered from the keyboard, cut-and-pasted from spreadsheet applications or imported from existing files.
 To start the graphic user interface, type psppire from your terminal, or use the menu item provided by the operating system.

 [ Image of variable sheet ] There is a spreadsheet type data entry window for the entry and viewing of data and its meta data.